m-kru/Reconfigurable-Computing-Project-Layout/README.md

 For example, if one generates pinout constraint files using tools such as [fp2p](https://github.com/m-kru/fp2p), then one should put them into the `/constr` directory.
 Whether to store this directory or certain files in the git is up to the user.

+### `/build`

+Reserve this directory for build stuff.
+Even if your built system does not use this directory, do not store any files in it and do not add it to git.
+Some build systems or tools use this directory by default.
+If you switch build system or add one of such tools, you might get into problems.
+This can be easily avoided by simply reserving it for build output only.

 ### `/configs`

 Configuration files.